CodePushGo/website/src/content/blog/en/testing-capacitor-ota-updates.md

 -   Metrics for user engagement
 -   Identification of performance bottlenecks

-With its debugging tools and seamless CI/CD integration, Capgo supports efficient testing for both cloud-based and self-hosted setups [\[1\]](https://capgo.app/).
+With its debugging tools and seamless CI/CD integration, CodePushGo supports efficient testing for both cloud-based and self-hosted setups [\[1\]](https://capgo.app/).

 ## Common Issues